What is LDP extended discovery?

 In some MPLS applications a LDP session must be established between non directly connected peers to exchange labels.
 In such cases Hello packets can not be just broadcasted, instead these Hello packets are sent as unicast packets using UDP on port 646 and destined to the targeted peer.

-AToM and TE are examples of these applications that require an targeted LDP session between non directly connected routers.
+AToM and some Traffic Engineering scenarios are examples of these applications that require a targeted LDP session between non directly connected routers.

 The command mpls ldp neighbor [vrf vpn-name] ip-addr targeted [ldp | tdp] can be used to manually configure targeted LDP sessions between peers.